ai-survivors/Final-Project-Agreement/README.md

 ---
 ## Cooperation Plan
 ***The key strengths of each person on the team :***
-- Belal Elolahi :
+- Belal Elolahi : Framework
 - Issa Salman : Dajngo and next js
-- Mohammad Alwrekat : Fontend
+- Mohammad Alwrekat : Frontend
 - Rawnaq Aburumman :  backend and design
 - Trad Hussein : backend and database